sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 This is the useful part of the [Five Whys](https://en.wikipedia.org/wiki/Five_whys) technique: not mechanically asking "why" five times, but refusing to stop at the first plausible answer.
 Keep asking why until you find the conditions that made the failure possible, likely, or invisible.

-## Phase 3: Understanding the Original Intent
+## Phase 3: Why the old decision seemed reasonable

 This is the part most investigations skip.